SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 .. _Protocols_AddingProtocolConformanceWithAnExtension:

-Adding Protocol Conformance With An Extension
+Adding Protocol Conformance with an Extension
 ---------------------------------------------

-An existing type can be extended to adopt and conform to a new protocol, even if you do not have access to the source code for the existing type.
+You can extend an existing type to adopt and conform to a new protocol, even if you do not have access to the source code for the existing type.
-This is achieved by defining an extension that adds the protocol's functionality to the existing type.
+Extensions can add new properties, methods, and subscripts to an existing type, and are therefore able to add any requirements that a protocol may demand.
-Extensions give a way to add new properties, methods, and subscripts to an existing type, and are therefore able to add any of the requirements that a protocol may demand.
+For more about extensions, see :doc:`Extensions`.

 .. note::